mads-hartmann/opa-chess/README.md

 Now point your browser to 'localhost:8080/signup' to create your account.
 You'll need two different browsers if you're going to play on the same machine.

+Once you've created your account you can see your profile at localhost:8080/user/{username}